Why You Should Protect Your Small Business With a Trademark

 A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others. - United States Patent and Trademark Office

 People often confuse it with copyright, which is similar.
-However, you cannot copyright a word or phrase.
-Copyright is generally used for literature and songs, etc. As a simple example, Harry Potter is copyrighted to prevent someone from writing a new book with the exact same characters.
+But trademarks, patents, and copyrights protect different things.
+You cannot copyright a word or phrase.
+Copyright is generally used for literature and songs, etc. More broadly, copyright is for original creative works, while trademarks protect source-identifying brand elements.
+As a simple example, Harry Potter is copyrighted to prevent someone from writing a new book with the exact same characters.

-Once you have officially secured a trademark, it establishes a claim to ownership for the business.
+Once you have officially secured a trademark, it establishes a much stronger legal position for the business.
 If you discover another business is using your trademarked property, you may have legal standing against the potential offender.
 It may even help dissuade someone from even attempting to copy your hard earned work.

 How Do We Trademark Our Intellectual Property?